Wakup/Wakup-Android-SDK/README.md

 ### Icons

-Wakup SDK uses icons referenced by drawable resources that can be easily overriden with references to different icons.
+Wakup SDK uses icons referenced by drawable resources that can be easily overriden with references to another customized icons.

-For example, to set the action bar logo for the entire Wakup offers section, include this drawable resource in your `wakup.xml` file:
+For example, to set the action bar logo for the entire Wakup offers section, you only have to include this drawable resource in your `wakup.xml` file:

 ```xml
 <!-- ActionBar logo -->
 <drawable name="wk_actionbar_logo">@drawable/ic_action_logo</drawable>
 ```

-**Note:** All the icons except the map pins and ActionBar logo **must be white colored**, since they will be tinted later depending on the selected colors applying a filter.
+**Note:** All the icons except the map pins and ActionBar logo **must be white colored**, since they will be tinted later by applying a filter depending on the theme colors.

 The complete list of drawable resources used in Wakup can be found [here](https://github.com/Wakup/Wakup-Android-SDK/blob/master/sdk/src/main/res/values/icons.xml).